hydrusnetwork/hydrus/docs/database_migration.md

 *   `hydrus_client -d="D:\media\my_hydrus_database"`
 *   _--or--_
 *   `hydrus_client --db_dir="G:\misc documents\New Folder (3)\DO NOT ENTER"`
+*   _--or, from source--_
+*   `python hydrus_client.py -d="D:\media\my_hydrus_database"`
 *   _--or, for macOS--_
 *   `open -n -a "Hydrus Network.app" --args -d="/path/to/db"`

 And it will instead use the given path.
 If no database is found, it will similarly create a new empty one at that location.
-You can use any path that is valid in your system, but I would not advise using network locations and so on, as the database works best with some clever device locking calls these interfaces may not provide.
+You can use any path that is valid in your system.

+!!! danger "Bad Locations"
+    **Do not run a SQLite database on a network location!** The database relies on clever hardware-level exclusive file locks, which network interfaces often fake.
+While the program may work, I cannot guarantee the database will stay non-corrupt.

+    **Do not run a SQLite database on a location with filesystem-level compression enabled!** In the best case (BTRFS), the database can suddenly get extremely slow when it hits a certain size; in the worst (NTFS), a &gt;50GB database will encounter I/O errors and receive sporadic corruption!

 Rather than typing the path out in a terminal every time you want to launch your external database, create a new shortcut with the argument in.
 Something like this: